javier-escribano/Cryptography-Algorithms/README.md

 ## RC4

-RC4's algorithm is used in data flows in order to encrypt secuencially.
+RC4's algorithm is used in data flows in order to encrypt in a sequencial procedure.
 In order to understand the process and make it interactive, this version works by pressing enter in each letter that we want to encrypt.
 Especifically if we want to encrypt, we will need to provide the program some number key and then we will proceed to enter the process of encryption step by step.

 Usage: